SpikeInterface/spikeinterface/doc/modules/qualitymetrics/noise_cutoff.rst

    - If there are no low bins, :math:`\mathrm{ratio} = NaN`.

-Together, (cutoff, ratio) quantify how suppressed the low‐end of the amplitude distribution is relative to the top quantile and to the peak.
+Together, ``(cutoff, ratio)`` quantify how suppressed the low‐end of the amplitude distribution is relative to the top quantile and to the peak.

 Expectation and use
 -------------------

 Noise cutoff attempts to describe whether an amplitude distribution is cut off.
-Larger values of `cutoff` and `ratio` suggest that the distribution is cut-off.
+Larger values of ``cutoff`` and ``ratio`` suggest that the distribution is cut-off.
-IBL uses the default value of 1 to choose the number of lower bins, with a suggested threshold of 5 for `cutoff` and 0.1 for `ratio` to determine whether a unit is cut off or not.
+IBL uses the default value of 1 (equivalent to e.g. ``low_quantile=0.01, n_bins=100``) to choose the number of lower bins, with a suggested threshold of 5 for ``cutoff`` to determine whether a unit is cut off or not.
-In practice, the IBL threshold is quite conservative, and a lower threshold might be better for your data.
+In practice, the IBL threshold is quite conservative, and a lower threshold might work better for your data.
-We suggest plotting the data using the `plot_amplitudes` widget to view your data when choosing your threshold.
+We suggest plotting the data using the  :py:func:`~spikeinterface.widgets.plot_amplitudes` widget to view your data when choosing your threshold.
 It is suggested to use this metric when the amplitude histogram is **unimodal**.

-The metric is loosely based on [Hill]_'s amplitude cutoff, but is here adapted (originally by [IBL2024]_) to avoid making the Gaussianity assumption on spike distributions.
+The metric is loosely based on [Hill]_'s amplitude cutoff, but is here adapted (originally by [IBL2024]_) to avoid making the Gaussian assumption on spike distributions.

 Example code
 ------------